JaredCE/serverless-openapi-documenter/README.md

               description: "A Session ID variable"
               schema:
                 type: "string"
+          headerParams:
+            name: "Content-Type"
+            description: "The content type"
+            schema:
+              type: "string"
           methodResponses:
             - statusCode: 201
               responseBody:
                 description: "A user object along with generated API Keys"
               responseModels:
                 application/json: "PutDocumentResponse"
+              responseHeaders:
+                X-Rate-Limit-Limit:
+                  description: The number of allowed requests in the current period
+                  schema:
+                    type: integer
             - statusCode: 500
               responseBody:
                 description: "An error message when creating a new user"